Lumi-supercomputer/lumi-userguide/docs/runjobs/overview.md

 # Overview

+---
+This part of the documentation first introduces you how to use the LUMI environment.
+It presents the LUMI disk areas meant for different purposes, setting up the LUMI module environment, and the billing policy of computing and storage space.
+In this part you can also find specific guidelines for running different kinds of jobs on LUMI.

+---

 When you log in to LUMI, you end up on one of the login nodes.
 These login nodes are shared by all users and they are not intended for heavy computing.